greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLESPACE.html.md

 ## <a id="section6"></a>Examples

-Create a new tablespace and specify the file system location for the master and all segment instances:
+Create a new tablespace and specify the file system location for the coordinator and all segment instances:

 ```
 CREATE TABLESPACE mytblspace LOCATION '/gpdbtspc/mytestspace';